William-Robert-Robertson/WildCamera/Candidate Technologies/GHz_PCB_Design_And_Signal_Routing/ReadMe.md

+GHz PCB Design And Signal Routing

+Note: Other resources can be found under: Training/PCB_Design/

 MIPI CSI-2 interface has 100 Ω differential impedance and 50 Ω single-ended impedance with estimates of acceptable tolerance varying from 10% to 25%.